lowRISC/lowrisc-site/content/blog/barcelona-riscv-workshop-day-one.md

   * Standard: defined by the Foundation
   * Reserved: Foundation might eventually use this space for future standard extensions.
-  * Custom: Space for implemnter-specific extensions, never claimed by Foundation.
+  * Custom: Space for impelmenter-specific extensions, never claimed by Foundation.
 * The RISC-V big tent philosophy: enable all types of RISC-V implementation, from 32-bit microcontrollers with 1KiB SRAM up to 64-bit Unix servers with